 Pursuant to the general rules on jurisdiction, a private action may be brought before the court of the place of residence or domicile of the defendant, if this is a natural person, or the place where the defendant company has its registered office or a branch, and an agent authorised to act for the defendant in court proceedings.
 In addition, the action may also be brought before the court of the place where the alleged obligation arose or must be performed (the place where the allegedly restrictive agreement was executed or, in actions for damages based on torts, the place where the harm occurred, which is usually the residence or registered office of the plaintiff).
-Special rules apply in the case of consumers' representative actions (see question 18), which must be brought before the lower civil courts of the place where the defendant has its registered office.
+Special rules apply in the case of consumers' class actions (see question 19), which must be brought before the tribunali of the main Italian judicial districts, depending on the place of the defendant company's registered office.